SCIENTIFIC HAND CHARTS: Introduction

 Clinodactyly & brachydactyly belong to the cardinal manifestations of HOS.

-But one of the most characteristic findings in the Holt-Oram syndrome (HOS) concerns a thumb anomaly; the thumbs may manifest absent [thumb aplasia] (35% - see photo 1st below), underdeveloped [thumb hypoplasia], or they may manifest as a triphalangeal, nonopposable, finger-like digit [first-web syndactyly] (19% - see 2nd photo below).
+Beyond the wrist bones, one of the most characteristic findings in the Holt-Oram syndrome (HOS) involves a thumb anomaly; the condition of the thumbs may vary from absent [thumb aplasia] (35% - see photo 1st below), underdeveloped [thumb hypoplasia], but the anomaly may also manifest as a nonopposable, triphalangeal finger-like digit [first-web syndactyly] (19% - see 2nd photo below).
 Duplication of the thumb [a.k.a. preaxial polydactyly, split thumb] is also a possibility.

 Thumb anomaly in Holt-Oram syndrome manifesting as